Show (song)

 "Show" (唱, Shō) is a song recorded by Japanese singer Ado, released on September 6, 2023, by Virgin Music.
-Written by Tophamhat-Kyo with additional writing credits from producers Giga and TeddyLoid, the song was used by Universal Studios Japan to promote their Halloween event, Halloween Horror Nights.
+Composed and produced by Giga and TeddyLoid with lyrics written by Tophamhat-Kyo, the song was used by Universal Studios Japan to promote their Halloween event, Halloween Horror Nights.

 Background

 Ado has previously recorded songs written by Tophamhat-Kyo, notably "Fleeting Lullaby" from the soundtrack album Uta's Songs: One Piece Film Red.
 Producer Giga and TeddyLoid also have produced songs from her debut studio album, Kyōgen.

 On August 29, 2023, "Show" was announced to be a collaboration song with Universal Studios Japan as the theme song for the dance show Zombie de Dance.
 The song was further used in ride attractions at Universal Studios Japan during the month of October.

 A remix version of the song by British DJ and producer Jax Jones was digitally released on December 31, 2023.